-- 1. The Steering Committee shall consist of two Co-Chairs, one Secretary and two Committee Members at-large - a) The purpose of the Steering Committee is to maintain the vision of the council, facilitate communication between stakeholders, delegate and oversee tasks, and lead a team of graduate student volunteers in carrying out these tasks. - b) To ensure a smooth transition of leadership and allow for effective training, the incoming Co-Chairs will be selected by the current Co-Chairs in consultation with the First Vice President four months prior to the Annual Business meeting for internal nominees or two months prior for external nominees.
+- 1. The Steering Committee shall consist of two Co-Chairs, one JEDI and Secretary and three Committee Members at-large: Newsletter Member-at-Large, Event-Planning Memer-at-Large and Social Medial Member-at-Large. - a) The purpose of the Steering Committee is to maintain the vision of the council, facilitate communication between stakeholders, delegate and oversee tasks, and lead a team of graduate student volunteers in carrying out these tasks. - b) To ensure a smooth transition of leadership and allow for effective training, the incoming Co-Chairs will be selected by the current Co-Chairs in consultation with the First Vice President four months prior to the Annual Business meeting for internal nominees or two months prior for external nominees.
 Every effort will be made to select incoming chairs from among the steering committee members.
-If no steering committee members are suitable, eligible, or willing to serve, the incoming Co-Chair positions will be filled through a transparent application process led by the current co-chairs. - The Secretary and At-Large positions shall be filled through an application process that includes transparent guidelines for applicants.
+If no steering committee members are suitable, eligible, or willing to serve, the incoming Co-Chair positions will be filled through a transparent application process led by the current co-chairs. - c) The Secretary and At-Large positions shall be filled through an application process that includes transparent guidelines for applicants.
 This process will begin three months prior to the Annual Business Meeting.
 All council members shall be eligible to apply although preference may be given to those who have previously volunteered with the council.
 Diversity in the steering committee is desirable and may consider the following: race, ethnicity, age, geography, (dis)ability, sexual orientation, economic status, citizenship status, religion, academic focus, degree program, and career goals to ensure a variety of experience and areas of expertise.
 The appointments shall be made by the Co-Chairs from among the applicants no later than one month following the Annual Business meeting, with selections being ratified by the President.